pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 Collations with a `ci` suffix means that the _collation is case insensitive_!
-To MySQL, both the strings `my_file.txt` and `My_file.txt` were the "same", when using aggregations.
-We can double check this assumption by checking the "weights" assigned to the strings in the collation:
+To MySQL, both the strings `my_file.txt` and `My_file.txt` were the "same", when using aggregations, and thus the query aggregated across both cases and returned just one.

 To fix this, we could change the collation for the table:
 ```sql